BryanTegomoh/microsoft-graph-to-do-api/README.md

 4. Ranks tasks using weighted scoring: 40% AI analysis, 25% deadline urgency, 15% recency, 10% importance flags, 10% category
 5. Generates a daily markdown brief organized into "Focus Today" (priority ≥80), "This Week" (≥60), and "Later"
 6. Optionally emails you the brief and updates importance flags back in Microsoft To Do
+7. **NEW:** Weekly analytics that analyze your daily briefs to identify trends, themes, and completion patterns

 Currently processing ~58 tasks across 3 lists.
 Turns out most of mine end up in the "Later" bucket - this is more of a research reading list than an urgent task manager for me.